jamesr1775/Sorting-Visualiser/Testing.md

     - Pressing the previous button goes to the previous question until the first question where nothing happens if previous is clicked.
     - The question number tracker updates correctly on using the question navigation buttons.
 - User Input
-    - Each question question is tested along side the correct and incorrect choices.
+    - Each question is tested along side the correct and incorrect choices.
     - The correct modal displays whether you chose the correct/incorrect answer.
     - The questions choices highlight a different color to display the correct (green) and incorrect (red) answers.
     - The answer explanation button appears when a question has been answered.